Directory of Mental Health Services and Facilities

 We believe in educating the public about mental health services.
 Below are local and national mental health service providers to help families find resources and support.
 The websites on this page are not affiliated with Step Up For Mental Health but are in line with our missions and goals.

-Local mental health organizations
+Local and general mental health organizations

 - DHS: Community Crisis Providers: Families in crisis can gain assistance with poverty, job and housing issues.
 This is a local directory to find an office or program near you.